-Please note: This was written when I was Buddhist monk, it was first experience of the PlayfulMonk in residence program.
+Please note: This was written when I was Buddhist monk, it was first my experience of the PlayfulMonk in residence program.

 In the distance I hear the gut wrenching noise of a patient being sick, my bodies early warning nervous system goes up a notch, my senses become alert and orientate towards the noise.
 I bring my attention back to my breath and my bodily sensations, as I facilitate a guided mindfulness mediation session.
 This is being held in the day room on the Rehab ward for geriatrics at Armadale hospital with twenty staff ranging from consultants to admin.
 At the same time alarms go off, people come to make tea in the day room and yet I find myself and the people around me orientating towards relaxation.